mjpritchard/test-decap-help/content/docs/workflow-management/using-cron.md

 The {unique_id} is based on a combination of the username, passed script and arguments, enabling multiple calls of a script with different arguments to be handled separately.

+All the principles above apply whether using cron on:
+- the cron server `cron.jasmin.ac.uk` (for initiating processing workflows)
+- the transfer server `xfer3.jasmin.ac.uk` (for initiating automated transfers)